 What Johnson saw is not unique to the 1990s.
 Students as recently as 2017 have reported some unwelcome roommates, according to Fordham Observer.
 One student saw “a person in rags with a black aura and smoke where their feet should’ve been” in her McMahon Hall bedroom.

 Sam Tracy encountered an inexplicable and persistent something (or someone) in 2017 as well.
-She propped a chair up against an ill-fitted door to stop the door from opening and closing.
+She propped a chair up against an ill-fitted door to stop it from opening and closing.
 Just as Tracy was comfortable enough to fall asleep for the night, “the door began rapidly banging against the chair as if someone was violently attempting to break in.”

 The 2 Train